oneeve8/kobble-data/content/feamber.md

 We are just here temporarily.

+This is a limited realm.

 We are spiritual beings dwelling in a physical body.

-This is a limited realm.
+Th

 We placed limits on our spiritual being-ness by coming into this realm.

-perhaps iis a creation of our own mind.
+perhaps this realm is a creation of our own mind.

 Or a collaborative work of consciousness agreement.